My Great Grandmother Julie

 The 1942 chifforobe in my Goolsby home was my first clothes closet, and I still cherish this piece of furniture in my home today.

-Grayish white churn with sheen like the one I used to churn milk at Goolsby.
+A grayish white churn with sheen like the one I used to churn milk at Goolsby.

 Annie Lee Shaw at Communal Punp

-I carried water in a bucket from our communal pump to my house and used that same pump to pump water to wash our clothes on Monday in the communal laundry shelter to the right.
+I carried water in a bucket from our communal pump to my house and used the same pump to pump water to wash our clothes on Monday in the communal laundry shelter to the right.

 On laundry day, Monday, I used a boiling pot, like this one, to boil the clothes we wore to work in the cotton, peanut, and corn fields.
 When our work clothes came to a boil, I stirred in the pot, let it boil a little longer, and took the clothes out of the boiling pot.
 I used a battling stick to beat the dirt left in them before rinsing our clothes in cool clear water in large tin tubs and pinning them on the clothes line at home with clothes pins Mama kept in her clothes pin bag.